 We are seeing these subcontractor or contractor exclusions on more commercial general liability policies.
 It has been a common occurrence for construction businesses for a while, and it is starting to appear in other industries.

 Let’s use a real estate business as an example.
 There will often be an exclusion that takes away coverage from claims arising out of contractor or subcontractor work.
-This would exclude coverage if a contractor that you hired hurt a customer while they were in your building, or if their work injured someone.
+This would exclude coverage if a contractor that you hired hurt a customer while they were in your building, or if their faulty work injured someone on your premises.

 Each industry has its own specific set of exclusions that commonly pop up on insurance policies.
 It is important to have a broker that understands what these exclusions are and how it affects coverage.